The Heart of Thomas: Reception and legacy

+Adaptations

-AdaptationsThe Heart of Thomas was loosely adapted into the 1988 live-action film Summer Vacation 1999, directed by Shusuke Kaneko and written by Rio Kishida.
+The Heart of Thomas was loosely adapted into the 1988 live-action film Summer Vacation 1999, directed by Shusuke Kaneko and written by Rio Kishida.
 The film follows four boys who live alone in an isolated and seemingly frozen-in-time boarding school; the film utilizes a retrofuturistic style, with Kaneko stating that as the original series is not a wholly realist story, he chose to reject realism for its adaptation.
 The four principal characters are portrayed by female actors in breeches roles, who are dubbed over by voice actors performing in male voices.
 The film was adapted into a novel by Kishida, which was published in 1992 by Kadokawa Shoten.

 In 1996, the theater company Studio Life adapted The Heart of Thomas into a stage play under director Jun Kurata.
 The adaption is considered a turning point for the company: it began staging plays with male actors exclusively, integrated shingeki (realist) elements into its productions, and changed its repertoire to focus primarily on tanbi (male-male romance) works.
 The play became one of Studio Life's signature plays, and is regularly performed by the company.
 The Visitor, the prequel to The Heart of Thomas, has also been adapted by the company.

 Writer Riku Onda began to adapt The Heart of Thomas into a prose novel in the late 1990s, but ultimately deviated from the source material to create the original novel Neverland (ネバーランド, Nebārando), which was serialized in the magazine Shōsetsu Subaru from May 1998 to November 1999 and published as a novel in 2000.
 Hiroshi Mori, who cites Hagio as among his major influences, adapted the manga into the novel The Heart of Thomas – Lost Heart for Thoma (トーマの心臓 – Lost heart for Thoma), which recounts the events of the manga from Oskar's point of view.
 It was published on July 31, 2009, by the publishing house Media Factory.
 The cover and frontispiece of the novel are illustrated by Hagio, while prose from the original manga is inserted into the novel as epigraphs to each chapter.